 Gemini vs GPT-4o: Cost & Value Analysis (2026)

 Most developers I talk to who haven't tried Gemini are overpaying for at least part of their workload.
-At $0.10/$0.40 per million tokens, Gemini 2.0 Flash is 25× cheaper than GPT-4o on input — and that's not a marginal difference, it's a different budget category.
+At $0.10/$0.40 per million tokens, Gemini 2.5 Flash-Lite is 25× cheaper than GPT-4o on input — and that's not a marginal difference, it's a different budget category.
 I've seen teams switch specific use cases to Gemini and cut those costs by 90% with no user-visible quality change.
+(Note: this guide keeps GPT-4o in the comparison because people still search it; it's now a legacy model — see the current 2026 pricing guide for the full GPT-5 line.)

-But I've also seen teams switch everything to Gemini, skip the evaluation, and spend two weeks chasing reliability issues that never existed with GPT-4o.
+But I've also seen teams switch everything to Gemini, skip the evaluation, and spend two weeks chasing reliability issues that never existed.
 The quality gap depends entirely on your task.
-Here's where Gemini actually beats GPT-4o, and where GPT-4o is still worth the premium.
+Here's where Gemini actually beats GPT-4o, and where a premium model is still worth it.

 Pricing Side by Side